THE SOIL AND THE SEED PROJECT’s

 WHAT YOU NEED TO KNOW

-• There will be a schedule for the weekend, but we don't want you to feel "over-programmed."
+There will be a schedule for the weekend, but we don't want you to feel "over-programmed."
 Come and go as you please, and choose the parts of the programming that work best for you / your family.
-Here's a general overview.
+There will be a few changes, but here's a sample from last year.

 You will be on your own for the other meals.
 There are some fire rings available to cook over, but those will be first-come, first-served.
 If you plan to cook, be sure to bring camp stove or other self-contained cooking apparatus to prepare your food.
-Campsites and cabins should have access to picnic tables.
+Campsites and cabins should have access to picnic tables, and there are many picnic tables in the pavilion area.

-• The overnight accommodations for the weekend include primitive campsites, RV sites / sites with water and electric, and hostel-style unheated, A-frame cabins.
+The overnight accommodations for the weekend include primitive campsites, campsites with water and electric, and unheated, A-frame cabins.

 Primitive Campsites: fit one vehicle and up to two tents.
 While water and electric are not provided, they are easily accessible in shared-use pavilions.
 Bring a container to carry water.
 A bathhouse with toilets and shower will also be easily accessible.

-RV Sites / Sites with Hook-ups: fit one RV or camper.
-Sewage hook-ups are not guaranteed and are first-come, first-served.
+Campsites with water/electric Hook-ups: fit one RV, camper, or up to 2 tents.
 A bathhouse with toilets and shower will be easily accessible.

-• There are some accessible accommodations in winterized hotel-style rooms available for people with disabilities.
+There are some accessible accommodations in winterized hotel-style rooms available for people with disabilities.
 Food will be provided for families staying in these spaces.
 We recognize that we have limited capacity to make this retreat fully accessible, but we are committed to doing the best we can with the spaces available.
-If you have questions or would like to talk further about you or your family’s particular needs, please contact Seth directly.

 Highland Retreat is an alcohol, tobacco, and firearm free facility.

-This is the first time trying something like this, so it's hard to say.
-Ask us again in two months!
-That being said, we're thinking/hoping that there will be around 500 people coming from Virginia, North Carolina, West Virginia, Maryland, Pennsylvania, Ohio, and maybe even some really ambitious friends from even further away!
+Last year’s attendance was around 300.
+We anticipate there could be around 400-500 people coming from Virginia, North Carolina, West Virginia, Maryland, Pennsylvania, Ohio, and maybe even some really ambitious friends from even further away!